Why Do This Route?

 You must register online by September 5 at midnight.
 No race day registration.

 19 mile starts at 12 noon at Jacobson Lake trailhead on HBC (1849) Heritage Trail.
-Bus transport available from Hope.
+TBD if bus transport is available from Hope.

 50 Mile Route